shuozhixu/Modelling_2024/README.md

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.

 In particular, the initial trial lattice parameter is 3.135 Angstrom, but after running LAMMPS simulations, it might change.
-To new trial lattice parameter can be calculated by
+The new trial lattice parameter can be calculated by

 	(lx/(10*sqrt(6.)/2.)+ly/(46*sqrt(3.))+lz/(14*sqrt(2.)))/3.